wp-plugins/yasip/readme.txt

 == Description ==

-By simply dragging this widget into your sidebar or any widgetized area, you can easily place icon links to your various social profiles like twitter, facebook, flickr, etc.
+By simply dragging this widget into your sidebar or any widgetized area, you can easily place icon links to your various social profiles.
+Display icons in 1 of 3 different sizes and 1 of 4 different styles.
+Here’s a list of icons you’ll find with this plugin:

+* Twitter
+* Facebook
+* LinkedIn
+* YouTube
+* Flickr
+* Pinterest
+* StumbleUpon
+* Google Plus
+* Instagram
+* Tumblr
+* Vine
+* WordPress
+* RSS

 == Installation ==